 Tip#3.
 It was much easier to add the plants by poking a hole in the coir basket liner with a sharp knife and then use a serrated knife to cut an “X” big enough to add the plant roots.
 I knocked off a lot of soil to carefully tuck the plants into the coir liner.

 I’m not a Master Gardener by any stretch of the imagination, I’m just a wanna be who is learning.
 But… I swear by my Super Thrive when transplanting anything.
 Take a look at my Fiddle Leaf Fig and you’ll see how fast it grew with regular watering using Super Thrive.
+Even though I live in sunny Florida, I don’t necessarily have a lot of natural light so these 13 tough low light indoor plants will also come in handy, and maybe one or two will work in this topiary!

 My biggest challenge will be figuring out where to put them.
 I’m thinking somewhere in my butterfly garden.